ridiculous/Kkubby/README.md

 1. Remember to add rails env production in bashrc

 ### Linux Server Configuration
-In order to use Apparition on a Linux server, you need to install the chrome binary and set certain `:browser_options`.
+This app comes with web scrapers to build and update the product catalogs.
+It uses the Apparition driver for Capybara.
+In order to install this on a Linux server, you need to install the chrome binary and set certain `:browser_options` when registering the driver.

 ##### Install Chrome
 ```